Alm1973/robot-vision-project/docs/system-schematic.md

 ## Physical wiring notes

-- **Common ground is critical**: UBEC ground must be tied to Arduino ground, or servo signals become meaningless (see `docs/project-database.md`, section 3).
+-  UBEC ground must be tied to Arduino ground, or servo signals become meaningless (see `docs/project-database.md`, section 3).
 - Servo power comes from the UBEC, never directly from the Arduino's 5V pin — three DS3218 servos can spike to ~9A combined under load, well past what the Arduino can source.
 - See `docs/project-database.md` section 3.1 for per-servo PWM calibration values (min/center/max).